svishrut93/Data-Science--Python/Linear Regression/README.md

 5. Perform predictions

-6.Evaluate the results using common evaluation metrics  - Mean absolute error/Mean squared error/Root mean squared error
+6. Evaluate the results using common evaluation metrics  - Mean absolute error/Mean squared error/Root mean squared error

 The output can be read from the out-put file